jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 Nicholas Claxton was originally the 231st ranked recruit in the 2017 high school class but just needed two years at Georgia to become the 31st overall pick in the 2019 NBA Draft.

+![All basketball prospects from the 2017 recruiting class that improved their NBA draft position][image15]

 ### 2018 Recruiting Class

 The 2018 recruiting class has already had two players improve their position from high school ranking to NBA draft selection and with Kira Lewis projected to go higher than 39th in the 2020 NBA Draft, that will likely expand to at least three different players.

+![All basketball prospects from the 2018 recruiting class that improved their NBA draft position][image16]

 ### 2019 Recruiting Class